 1. APN is a global community that uses AWS programs expertise and tools to build market and sell solutions

-We’ve learned to think of APN as a layered system: at the base are partner paths (Services, Software, Hardware, Training, Distribution), then differentiation programs (Competency, Service Delivery, Service Ready, MSP, DevOps), and finally go-to-market levers (co-sell, Marketplace, campaigns, and events).
-Each layer supplies artifacts customers actually use to reduce risk: validated blueprints, repeatable architectures, and field references.
-The practical implication is simple: when we attest to a Service Delivery designation or a workload-specific Competency, procurement teams read that as “this partner won’t learn on our production dime.”
-That confidence, multiplied across account teams and solution architects, is why APN has become a de facto trust signal in RFPs we encounter.
+We think of APN as a layered system.
+At the base sit partner paths: Services, Software, Hardware, Training, and Distribution.
+Above that come differentiation programs like Competency, Service Delivery, Service Ready, MSP, and DevOps.
+Then come go to market levers like co sell, Marketplace, campaigns, and events.
+Each layer gives customers risk reducing artifacts.
+Think validated blueprints, repeatable architectures, and field references.
+In practice, a Service Delivery designation signals production ready experience.
+Likewise, a workload specific Competency tells procurement teams the partner will not learn on live systems.
+That confidence spreads across account teams and solution architects.
+As a result, APN has become a trust signal in many RFPs we see.

-Under the hood, APN also codifies a shared language with AWS account teams.
-When we align our offers to programs and attach proof—deployment guides, runbooks, operational playbooks—we make it dead-easy for AWS sellers to introduce us.
-The community element matters here: partner-to-partner collaboration (P2P) fills capability gaps without diluting focus.
-We often pair a data modernization ISV with a security specialist partner in regulated industries; the solution is better, and the customer buys faster.
+APN also creates a shared language with AWS account teams.
+When we align offers to programs and attach proof, introductions become much easier.
+That proof includes deployment guides, runbooks, and operational playbooks.
+Consequently, AWS sellers can position us quickly and with confidence.
+The community element matters too.
+Partner to partner collaboration fills capability gaps without diluting focus.
+In regulated industries, we often pair a data modernization ISV with a security specialist.
+The solution gets stronger.
+The customer usually buys faster.

 2. Reach millions of AWS customers to deliver innovative solutions and greater customer value